Kmer-File-Format/kff-reference/README.md

 * version: the file format version x.y where x is the first byte and y is the second byte (total: 2 bytes)
 * encoding: how A, C, G, and T are encoded (total: 2 bits/nucl - 1 byte).
 For example encoding=00101101 means that A=0, C=2, G=3, T=1.
 The 4 values need to be different.
-* unique kmers: A Byte set to 0 if you can encounter multiple time the same kmer, any other value if all the kmers are unique.
+* unique kmers: A Byte set to 0 if you can encounter multiple time the same kmer, 1 if all the kmers are unique.
-* canonical kmers: A Byte set to 0 if you can encounter a kmer and its reverse complement in the same file, any other value if the file contains only one of the two.
+* canonical kmers: A Byte set to 0 if you can encounter a kmer and its reverse complement in the same file, 1 if the file contains only one of the two.
 * free_size: The size of the next field in bytes (total: 4 bytes)
 * free_block: A field for additional metadata.
 Only use it for basic metadata and user comments.
 If you need more section types, please contact us to extend the file format (for a future version) in a parsable and consistent way.